-Veto – Legal Maxim of the Day
+Veto – The Legal Maxim That Gives the Power to Forbid

-century law firm legal maxim veto
+century law firm legal maxim veto Veto - The Legal Maxim That Gives the Power to Forbid

 Term- veto